sshetti1/HealthCheck/README.md

 ## Using AWS Lambda
 This program can also be used with AWS Lambda.
-The file [main.yml](.github/workflows/main.yml) creates a zip and pushes the zip into a preconfigured AWS Lambda machine.
+The workflow file creates a zip and pushes the zip into a preconfigured AWS Lambda machine.
 This can be configured for anybody else if they create a Lambda themselves.
 To make it functional the following steps need to be followed:
  - Create an AWS Lambda